 (c)

-Figure 5.18: Percentage of CD14+ monocytes producing TNF-α, osteopontin and MCP- 1 in SF and PB in a validation cohort of ten PsA samples.
-The percentage of CD14+ monocytes producing a) TNF-α, b) osteopontin and c) MCP-1 in SF and PB are shown for each of the ten samples in a PsA cohort used to validate cytokine production by mass cytometry.
+Figure 5.18: Percentage of CD14+ monocytes producing TNF-α, osteopontin and MCP- 1 in synovial fluid and peripheral blood in a validation cohort of ten PsA samples.
+The percentage of CD14+ monocytes producing a) TNF-α, b) osteopontin and c) MCP-1 in synovial fluid and peripheral blood are shown for each of the ten samples in a PsA cohort used to validate cytokine production by mass cytometry.
 In each sample and tissue, this percentage is calculated as the increment in cells producing the relevant cytokine before and after protein transport blockade with BFA (6h minus 0h).
-In c), a zoom in for the percentage of CD14+ monocytes producing MCP-1 in all patients minus PSA1505 is included for further detail on the differences across SF and PB for these samples.
+In c), a zoom in for the percentage of CD14+ monocytes producing MCP-1 in all patients minus PSA1505 is included for further detail on the differences across synovial fluid and peripheral blood for these samples.

 CCL2-CCR2 signalling: an example of multi-omics correlation

-The differences in percentage of CD14+ monocytes producing MCP-1 between SF and PB represent an example of a putative correlation between changes observed in the chromatin accessibility landscape, bulk and scRNA-seq expression and protein production.
-Differential chromatin accessibility analysis between SF and PB identified a statistically significant cell type-specific SF open DAR upstream CCL2 gene (Figure 5.19).
-This SF open DAR region is annotated as enhancer according to Epigenome Roadmap chromatin segmentation and overlaps a eRNA reported by FANTOM5 in CD14+ monocytes.
+The differences in percentage of CD14+ monocytes producing MCP-1 between synovial fluid and peripheral blood represent an example of a putative correlation between changes observed in the chromatin accessibility landscape, bulk and scRNA-seq expression and protein production.
+Differential chromatin accessibility analysis between synovial fluid and peripheral blood identified a statistically significant cell type-specific synovial fluid open DAR upstream CCL2 gene (Figure 5.19).
+This synovial fluid open DAR region is annotated as enhancer according to Epigenome Roadmap chromatin segmentation and overlaps a eRNA reported by FANTOM5 in CD14+ monocytes.
 The expression

-of CCL2 was shown to be significantly modulated (pval<0.05 and mean FC>1.5) between SF and PB by qPCR in CD14+ monocytes only, whereas no significant changes were observed for mCD4+ and mCD8+ in this data from the same patients (Figure 5.10 a, b, c and Table 5.5).
-Up-regulation of CCL2 was not found in PB CD14+ monocytes compared to PsA patients and healthy controls, being defined as one of the tissue-specific genes in the previous analysis (Figure
+of CCL2 was shown to be significantly modulated (pval<0.05 and mean FC>1.5) between synovial fluid and peripheral blood by qPCR in CD14+ monocytes only, whereas no significant changes were observed for mCD4+ and mCD8+ in this data from the same patients (Figure 5.10 a, b, c and Table 5.5).
+Up-regulation of CCL2 was not found in peripheral blood CD14+ monocytes compared to PsA patients and healthy controls, being defined as one of the tissue-specific genes in the previous analysis (Figure

 ?? a).
 Furthermore, CCL2 was also identified by scRNA-seq as one of the up- regulated genes in the CC-mixed cluster (Figure 5.15 a and 5.16 a and b).
-Expression of CCR2, the receptor for the chemokine MCP-1 (protein product of CCL2), appeared up-regulated by qPCR in SF mCD4+ and mCD8+ cells in the same individuals, which could suggest increased chemotaxis driven by CD14+ monocytes and leading to T cell infiltration in the synovium.
-Interestingly, in this data no significant up-regulation of CCR2 was observed in PsA PB when compared to healthy controls in any of the three cell types.
+Expression of CCR2, the receptor for the chemokine MCP-1 (protein product of CCL2), appeared up-regulated by qPCR in synovial fluid mCD4+ and mCD8+ cells in the same individuals, which could suggest increased chemotaxis driven by CD14+ monocytes and leading to T cell infiltration in the synovium.
+Interestingly, in this data no significant up-regulation of CCR2 was observed in PsA peripheral blood when compared to healthy controls in any of the three cell types.

 UCSC genes